SharePoint/sp-dev-docs/docs/solution-guidance/search-api-usage-sharepoint-add-in.md

 Summary
 -------

 The approach you take to execute searches with the SharePoint Search Service is different in the new SharePoint Add-in model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, the SharePoint server-side object model (Content By Query Web Part overrides) or the Search Web Services were used to execute searches with the SharePoint Search Service.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, the SharePoint server-side object model (Content By Query web part overrides) or the Search Web Services were used to execute searches with the SharePoint Search Service.

 In a SharePoint Add-in model scenario, you execute searches with the SharePoint Search Service via the CSOM or REST APIs.